 In addition, these nutrients – especially iron and zinc – benefit both human health and economic prosperity.

 The Toros Fertilizer and Chemical Industry in Turkey released zinc-fortified formulations.
 Farmers received a five-fold increase in crop yields and delivered a necessary mineral to consumers.
 While the product was initially expensive, the higher yields illustrated the potential to offset investment and deliver greater amounts of nutritious food.
-The jury is still out on how SMNs reach the grains – or edible parts – of crops, but the Virtual Fertilizer Research Center (VFRC) paves the way toward utilizing this knowledge.
+The jury is still out on how SMNs reach the grains – or edible parts – of crops, but the our scientists are working toward utilizing this knowledge.

 Nourishing Soils and People

 The fertilizer industry, working with public and private research organizations, has the ability to change global nutrition as we know it.
-IFDC President and CEO Amit Roy states stakeholders must move beyond the commodity mindset, from “volume to value.”
+Stakeholders must move beyond the commodity mindset, from “volume to value.”
 Massive amounts of fertilizer do not necessarily produce massive amounts of food.

 Products such as Toros’ zinc fertilizer exemplify the growth (both financially and nutritionally) to be gained from manufacturing innovative fertilizers.